Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Materials and Methods

 Our pre-processing pipeline consists of:

-\begin{itemize} \item only GFDL: rescaling the original 1°$\times$ 1.25° GFDL data to 1$\times$1° (64$\times$64 pixel). \item Add +1 mm/d precipitation to each value in order to be able to apply a log-transformation to the data. \item Apply the logarithm with base 10 in order to compress the range of values. \item Standardize the data, i.e. subtract the mean and divide by the standard deviation to facilitate training convergence. \item Transform the data to the range [-1,1] in order to facilitate training convergence.
+\begin{itemize} \item Only GFDL: rescaling the original 1°$\times$ 1.25° GFDL data to 1$\times$1° (64$\times$64 pixel). \item Only MPI: rescaling the original 0.9375°$\times$ 0.9375° GFDL data to 1$\times$1° (64$\times$64 pixel). \item Add +1 mm d$^{-1}$ precipitation to each value in order to be able to apply a log-transformation to the data. \item Apply the logarithm with base 10 in order to compress the range of values. \item Standardize the data, i.e. subtract the mean and divide by the standard deviation to facilitate training convergence. \item Transform the data to the range [-1,1] to facilitate the convergence of the training.

 \end{itemize}